darklaunch/darklaunch.com/blog/2009/02/03/javascript-should-be-used-as-an-enhancement.md

+# JavaScript should be used as an enhancement

 With few exceptions, JavaScript should be used to enhance a site.

 Develop sites so that they work with JavaScript disabled.